 Ryanair's continued growth is dependent upon its ability to acquire additional aircraft to meet additional capacity needs and to replace older aircraft.
-Ryanair had 500 aircraft in its fleet at 31 March 2022, and expects to receive an additional 149 Boeing 737-8200 aircraft during fiscal years 2023 to 2025 inclusive, pursuant to a contract with the Boeing Company ("Boeing", and such contract inclusive of subsequent amendments, the "2014 Boeing Contract").
-Ryanair expects to have approximately 620 narrow-body aircraft in its fleet following delivery of all the Boeing 737-8200 aircraft, depending on the level of lease returns, Boeing's ability to fulfil the 2014 Boeing Contract and aircraft disposals.
-For additional information on the Company's aircraft fleet and expansion plans, see "Description of Ryanair - Boeing Aircraft" and "Description of Ryanair - Airbus Aircraft".
+Ryanair had 537 aircraft in its operating fleet at 31 March 2023, and expects to receive an additional 112 Boeing 737-8200 aircraft during fiscal years 2024 to 2025 inclusive, pursuant to the 2014 Boeing Contract.
+Ryanair expects to have approximately 640 narrow-body aircraft in its fleet following delivery of all the Boeing 737-8200 aircraft, depending on the level of lease returns, Boeing's ability to fulfil the 2014 Boeing Contract and aircraft disposals.
+For additional information on the Company's aircraft fleet and expansion plans, see "A Majority of Ryanair's Aircraft and Certain Parts are Sourced from a Single Supplier; therefore, Ryanair Would be Materially and Adversely Affected if such Supplier were Unable to Provide Additional Equipment or Support" and "Description of Ryanair-Boeing Aircraft".
 There can be no assurance that this planned expansion will not outpace the growth of passenger traffic on Ryanair's routes or that traffic growth will not prove to be greater than the expanded fleet can accommodate.
-In either case, such developments could have a material adverse effect on the Company's business, results of operations, and financial condition.
+In either case, such developments could have a material adverse effect on the Company's business, results of operations and financial condition.

-As a result of a 2013 purchase agreement with Boeing (the "2013 Boeing Contract"), the 2014 Boeing Contract and other general corporate purposes, Ryanair has raised and expects to continue to raise substantial debt financing.
+As a result of the 2014 Boeing Contract and the 2023 Boeing Contract, and other general corporate purposes, Ryanair has raised and expects to continue to raise substantial debt financing.
 Ryanair's ability to raise unsecured or secured debt to pay for aircraft is subject to potential volatility in the worldwide financial markets.
+Additionally, Ryanair's ability to raise unsecured or secured debt to pay for aircraft is subject to potential volatility in the worldwide financial markets.
 Additionally, Ryanair's ability to raise unsecured or secured debt to pay for aircraft as they are delivered is subject to various conditions imposed by the counterparties and debt markets to such loan facilities and related loan guarantees, and any future financing is expected to be subject to similar conditions.
 Any failure by Ryanair to comply with such conditions and any failure to raise necessary amounts of unsecured or secured debt to pay for aircraft would have a material adverse effect on its results of operations and financial condition.

-Using the debt capital markets to finance the Company requires the Company to retain its investment grade credit ratings (the Company has a BBB (stable) credit rating from both S&P and Fitch).
+Using the debt capital markets to finance the Company requires the Company to retain its investment grade credit ratings (the Company has a BBB+ (stable outlook) credit rating from both S&P and Fitch).
 There is a risk that the Group will be unable, or unwilling, to access these markets if it is downgraded or is unable to retain its investment grade credit ratings and this could lead to a higher cost of finance for the Group and a material adverse effect on its results and financial condition.